-This phase of the disposition application process begins when Environment and Parks (AEP) (the Department) or the Alberta Energy Regulator (AER) (the Agency) receive an application submission.
+This phase of the disposition application process begins when Environment and Protected Areas (the Department) or the Alberta Energy Regulator (AER) (the Agency) receive an application submission.
 There are a number of steps before a decision can be made on a disposition application.

 1. Application Validation

 Electronic validation is an automated check done by the Electronic Disposition System once the submit button has been pressed by the applicant to ensure that an application submission is valid.